-CA: I think we are going more and more in the direction of trying to understand how the brain and brain development influence the emergence of learning and emotional disorders.
-We are also looking more at brain-body interactions, and overall health and how they influence overall mental and emotional status.
-Maybe it’s the lens I see the field through, but I think for example Bruce McEwan has done really great work on stress and how stress affects not only the brain and the body, but also brain development—it can impact whether you develop anxiety, depression, obesity.
-I think what we are doing is really important because we’re not only scanning the brain, but we’re getting blood and saliva to look at markers within the body as a whole.
-I like how HBN continues to move in that direction in terms of examining contextual factors that impact the body system as a whole, factors that drive mental health.
+CA: We are going more and more in the direction of trying to understand how the brain and brain development influence the emergence of learning and emotional disorders.
+We also are looking more at brain-body interactions and overall health, and how they influence overall mental and emotional status.
+For example, Bruce McEwan has done really great work on stress and how it affects not only the brain and the body, but also brain development.
+It can impact whether you develop anxiety, depression, obesity.
+What we are doing is really important because we’re not only scanning the brain, but we’re getting blood and saliva to look at markers within the body.
+I like how the Healthy Brain Network continues to move in that direction in terms of examining contextual factors that impact the body system as a whole, factors that drive mental health.

 HBN: If you could tell a parent or a child who is considering enrolling in this study one thing, what would it be?

 CA: We understand that we’re asking for a lot.
 I think sometimes parents don’t think we know that.
 We’re asking for a lot of their time, we’re asking them to travel to one of our offices, and we’re asking them to do a lot of things — a scan, blood and saliva samples.
 But kids really do enjoy a lot of the activities — we get that feedback quite a bit.
 We try to make it as much fun as possible.

 HBN: When someone walks into your office for an appointment for the first time, what are your priorities?